dgerabagi/aiascent-dev/flattened_repo.md

                     "pageId": "lab-1-cycle0-3",
-                    "pageTitle": "Step 12-14: Get and Paste Responses", "tldr": "Use a powerful AI to generate planning documents, then use the DCE to parse, sort, and select the best response.", "content": "Open four tabs in your preferred AI tool (e.g., AI Studio).
-Paste the prompt into each and generate four responses.
-Copy these responses back into the 'Resp 1-4' tabs in the DCE's Cycle 1 view.", "imageGroupIds": ["lab-1-step-12-ig1"]
+                    "pageTitle": "Step 12-14: Get and Paste Responses", "tldr": "Use a powerful AI to generate planning documents, then use the DCE to parse, sort, and select the best response.", "content": "Now you need to get responses from an AI.
+The DCE is designed to work with any AI, but for this lab, we will use Google's AI Studio, which provides free access to a very powerful model.\n1.
+Open your web browser of choice.\n2.
+Open **four separate tabs**.\n3.
+In each tab, navigate to **aistudio.google.com**.\n4.
+In each tab, configure the settings:\n    *   **Model:** `Gemini 2.5 Pro`\n    *   **Temperature:** `0.7`\n    *   **Thinking budget:** `Maximum`\n\nPasting the same prompt into multiple tabs and getting parallel responses is a core part of the V2V workflow.
+It allows you to explore different solutions and choose the best one.", "imageGroupIds": ["lab-1-step-12-ig1"]
                 },
                 {
                     "pageId": "lab-1-cycle0-4",
                     "pageTitle": "Step 15: Parse Responses",
-                    "tldr": "Once all four responses are pasted in, click the 'Parse All' button.", "content": "With all four responses loaded, click the now-highlighted **`Parse All`** button. **Parsing** is the process of taking the raw text from the AI and breaking it down into a structured format that the DCE can understand (summary, plan, file blocks).", "imageGroupIds": ["lab-1-step-15-ig1"]
+                    "tldr": "Once all four responses are pasted in, click the 'Parse All' button.", "content": "After generating, copy each response and paste it back into the corresponding `Resp 1-4` tabs in the DCE's Cycle 1 view.
+With all four responses loaded, click the now-highlighted **`Parse All`** button.\n\n**Parsing** is the process of taking the raw text from the AI and breaking it down into a structured format that the DCE can understand (summary, plan, file blocks).", "imageGroupIds": ["lab-1-step-15-ig1"]
                 },
                 {